owenrbk/fpl-data-warehouse/README.md

 This project is a Fantasy Premier League (FPL) data warehouse built to collect, organize, and analyze FPL data.
 It starts by pulling raw JSON data from the FPL API — including player stats, team info, fixtures, and gameweek performance — and loading it into a PostgreSQL database.
-From there, the data is structured into relational tables that make it easy to query, analyze trends, and create dashboards in tools like Tableau or Excel.
+From there, the data is structured into relational tables that make it easy to query, analyze trends, and create dashboards in Power BI.

 ## Background

-The project was initially developed in the cloud using Neon PostgreSQL, which allowed quick setup, browser-based access, and the ability to work around limitations on a work laptop.
 Raw JSON data is first stored as-is, then parsed into tables such as players, teams, fixtures, and player history.
 This workflow enables tracking player performance over time, analyzing manager trends, and building analytics-ready views without touching the raw data each time.